Hi there! I’m Roman. I’m an academic and technologist originally from the Bronx in New York City.

 I enjoy speaking, reading and writing in my native English and, wherever feasible, the other three.
 Sometimes the four overlap in einer zarten armonía – or a delicate harmony.

-Owing to this bricolage, I have always been enamored by the queer, the “not quite right,” the askew.
-The remnants of my years of upbringing in the Roman Catholic faith are a certain double vision (or diplopia).
+Owing to this bricolage of identities and interests, I have always been enamored by the queer, the “not quite right,” the askew.
+Years of upbringing and schooling in the Roman Catholic faith left their mark in the form of a blurry double vision (or diplopia).
+Years of entanglement with education may sharpen the image but are powerless when faced by degenerative eyesight.